Rockylars/PackageFiles/README.md

 - The `.gitattribute` file can be put on multiple levels and will take that as it's root, they are found automatically and just the same as `.gitignore` files.
 - Patterns can not look upwards on the file tree.
 - Patterns for the `.gitattributes` `export-ignore` are the same as those for `.gitignore`.
-- Lower files can cancel out upper files, so a name match will be cancelled out by a lower not match.
+- Lower rule files can cancel out upper rule files, so a name match will be cancelled out by a lower not match.
+- Lower rule files can not cancel out parent directories being ignored even when re-including a lower file/directory, meaning that those lower rule files don't have to run.
 - You can ignore lower `.gitignore` and `.gitattributes` files.

 Testing what `.gitattributes` does is a journey, but the easiest way I've found just make a branch and commit your stuff into it, where you can confirm it behaves just like `.gitignore`.